Corporate Retreats

 Exclusive lakefront property, 45 minutes from YYJ.
 No shared lobbies, no hotel hallways, no other guests.
 Your team and the lake.

-Why teams fly to Vancouver Island for offsites
+Why teams fly out here for offsites.

 Most corporate retreats on Vancouver Island happen at resort hotels.
 Your team books a conference room, shares the lobby with vacationers, and scatters to separate floors at night.
 The offsite feels like a workday with better views.

 Shawnigan Retreats is different by design.
 We rent the entire property to one group at a time.
 Two houses on two private acres of lakefront, sleeping up to 18 people across eight bedrooms.
 Your team eats together, works together, and walks from the boardroom to the dock without passing another soul.
-The property sits on Shawnigan Lake in the Cowichan Valley, 45 minutes south of Nanaimo and 45 minutes north of Victoria.
-Teams flying into Victoria International Airport (YYJ) can land at nine in the morning and be seated around the dining table with coffee by ten-thirty.

 We built this place to work from.
 The WiFi runs at 300 Mbps over fibre because we use it ourselves.
 The 85-inch screen in the great room has HDMI and AirPlay because we got tired of dongles.
 The dining table seats twelve because that is the size of a team that can still make decisions in one room.